Cannibal Apocalypse: Production

 Filming took place on-location in Atlanta and Decatur, Georgia.
 Locations included the Savannah College of Art and Design, CNN Center, and the Candler Discount Mall.
 Interiors were filmed at De Paolis Studios in Rome.
 Giannetto De Rossi was the special makeup effects designer.
 The opening Vietnam War sequence re-used props and costumes from Antonio Margheriti's previous film, The Last Hunter.

 Actor John Saxon had gotten a badly translated script, in which the gory parts were left out.
 In a 2002 interview Saxon explained: "It was talking about the Vietnam war like it was a virus you could bring home.
 I thought it was a great metaphor for a psychological condition."
 Saxon only learned what the movie was truly about during shooting.

 "At one point we were shooting a scene and a guy brings in this tray of meat.
 I asked what it was for and they explained to me it was supposed to be body parts, even genitals, and we were supposed to gnaw on them.
 I asked Margheriti to take me out of the scene and I went to my hotel room.
 Once I found out what the true nature of the film was I got so depressed."
 Saxon contemplated leaving the production altogether.

 Release

-Cannibal Apocalypse was released theatrically in 1980.
+Cannibal Apocalypse was released theatrically in August 21, 1980 in Padua and Florence, Italy.

+Home media

 The film was released on DVD by Image Entertainment as part of the Euroshock Collection on March 19, 2002.
 On Blu-ray, Kino Lorber Studio Classics released a high-definition, brand new 4K master version on March 17, 2020.